6 Ways to Improve Your Communication Skills at Work

 It’s important not only to listen to the words someone is saying, but to listen for tone as well, and what makes the speaker passionate about the subject.

-For example, when you engage in active listening, you are able to paraphrase or summarize the message, develop thoughtful questions to seek clarification, and wait before you offer an opinion.
+Matt E. Stevens, MMC, a communication adjunct at SNHU, agreed.
+"Successful active listening means to listen for understanding," he said.
+When you engage in active listening, you're able to paraphrase or summarize the message, develop thoughtful questions to seek clarification and wait before you offer an opinion.

-She also urges listeners to spend a few minutes absorbing a message before offering suggestions or asking questions.
-“It’s okay to say, 'let me think about it for a minute and get back to you.'” she said.
+Wilkinson also urged listeners to spend a few minutes absorbing a message before offering suggestions or asking questions.
+“It’s okay to say, 'Let me think about it for a minute and get back to you.'” she said.

 “People are able to remember a short story much more quickly than bullet points on a slide,” she said.
 “If you can make them an active participant it helps captivate the audience and draws them in.”

-While visuals complement a good presentation, Wilkinson urges presenters not to rely on slides.
+While visuals complement a good presentation, Wilkinson urged presenters not to rely on slides.
 Practicing in front of a trusted peer is a great way to get feedback, she said.
-“One person can’t always think of everything and we need to be more open to receiving suggestions,” said Wilkinson.
+“One person can’t always think of everything, and we need to be more open to receiving suggestions,” said Wilkinson.

 Find Your Program